Lutefd/ai-router/README.md

 ### HTTP

 The HTTP gateway provides RESTful endpoints for the same functionality as the gRPC service.
-Refer to the API documentation for detailed usage.
+Refer to the API documentation on `/reference` for detailed usage.

 ## Extending the Service